 Preparing Your Donations

-- Bereavement and NICU bedding items do NOT need to be in separate bags.
-Put all items in a large plastic bag to keep them clean in the event of a post office mishap.
+For bereavement and NICU bedding, put all items in a large plastic bag to keep them clean in the event of a post office mishap.
 No need to bag them separately/

 Mail or drop off your donations at: